If your multiple sclerosis flares up, steroids can treat your symptoms quickly.

 Even if you take steroids, you’ll recover from your flare gradually.
 It may take up to 6 months to get back to how you normally feel.

 The most common MS flare treatment is 1 gram of intravenous (IV) methylprednisolone (Solu-Medrol) daily for 3 to 5 days.
 It’s a liquid steroid that’s slowly dripped into your vein through a thin tube.
 Your IV treatment is also called an infusion.

 You can get IV steroid infusions at your doctor’s office, a clinic, hospital, or even at your home.
 Where you get IV steroid treatment may depend on your insurance coverage or what’s available in your area.

 High-dose oral steroids like prednisone are another treatment for MS flares.
 These are pills or tablets.
-You’ll start with a 1,250-milligram dose that tapers down over 1 to 2 weeks.
+You’ll start with a 650 to 1,250-milligram dose that tapers down over 1 to 2 weeks.

 Methylprednisolone pills are another option for MS flares.
 You’ll take 500 milligrams of medicine for 5 days.

 Oral prednisone may work as well as IV steroids to ease MS flare symptoms.
 It costs less and doesn’t require you to go to the doctor’s office or clinic for infusions.

 Steroids make infections worse.
 Your doctor will try to make sure you don’t have an infection before you start steroid treatment.
 You may need a urine test to be sure you don’t have a urinary tract infection (UTI), for example.

 Infection can trigger an MS flare in the first place.
 It’s important to rule out the cause for your flare or worsened symptoms before you take steroids.